When a Housing Benefit overpayment occurs, we will look in to the reasons why and decide if it is recoverable and who it should be recovered from.

 You can pay a housing benefit overpayment using all major debit or credit cards through our online payments service.

-For free, confidential and independent Monday Advice for Derby Homes tenants:
+For free, confidential and independent Money Advice for Derby Homes tenants:

-For help and advice for other customers - call the National Debtline on telephone 0808 8084000.
+For help and advice for other customers, please call the National Debtline on telephone 0808 8084000.